MarkMichon1/BitGlitter-Backend/README.md

 **[Discord Server](https://discord.gg/t9uv2pZ)**

 This is the backend for the [BitGlitter desktop app](https://github.com/MarkMichon1/BitGlitter).
-Its the [original Python library](https://github.com/MarkMichon1/BitGlitter-Python) wrapped in `Flask` and `SocketIO` for bidirectional communication between the two.
+Its the [original Python library](https://github.com/MarkMichon1/BitGlitter-Python) wrapped in `Flask` and using `requests` for bidirectional communication between the two.

-The original Python library is included inside of this repository (rather than a dependency) because several important changes are made to it in order for the library to play nice inside of a desktop application.
+The original Python library is included inside this repository (rather than be a dependency) because several important changes are made to it in order for the library to play nice inside a desktop app.
+For more information, please check out the page for the [desktop app](https://github.com/MarkMichon1/BitGlitter)

-More will be added as this nears completion. 👍
+This repo is 98% similar to the Python library.
+Changes, bugfixes, and improvements performed here will cascade there (and vice versa).

 # MIT License